 Mary Riley, Director, Office of Human Services Emergency Preparedness Response CAPT, U.S. Public Health Service

-Prior to her commission, CAPT Riley worked with Minnesota Migrant Health and at the American hospital in Cairo, Egypt.
+Prior to commission into the PHS, CAPT Riley worked with the Minnesota Migrant Health Services, and abroad at the American hospital in Cairo, Egypt.